I thought that this post was definitely worth reviving since I still am a fan of using my iPad for smocking!

 My latest smocking project using my iPad and stand has been a baptism outfit for our new grandson.
 I downloaded the free cross design from Michié.
 She has generously shared so many free designs on her blog – you definitely want to check it out.
 I zoomed in on that one and finished up his outfit.
 It is so sweet and he’ll be wearing it in a few weeks when he is baptized.

 Even more recently, I have discovered that I can use my iPad as a light-box of sorts to trace embroidery designs.
 In order to do this, I first had to adjust the brightness on my iPad.
 Go to the iPad settings, find the brightness and adjust it there.
-If you don’t have a clue about this, you can go to the website linked here and it gives instructions that anyone can follow (picture from the website).

 After adjusting the brightness as bright as it will go, I pulled up the embroidery design that I wanted to trace.
 It is just a bit tricky as you must have one hand on the screen to hold it in place (keep it from moving around) while you’re tracing.
 But, with sheer fabrics and a size embroidery design that fits the screen of the iPad, this works pretty well.